milux/ppcolor/README.md

 ## Idea
 This tool measures the dominant color of the second screen and sends it as 3 MIDI notes to another device.

-Combined with a MIDI-capable light control system is meant to provide an "Ambilight-like" experience for videos, presentations, etc.
+Combined with a MIDI-capable light control system this is meant to provide an "Ambilight-like" experience for videos, presentations, etc.

 The tool was tested with **ProPresenter** background videos, **Native Instruments Komplete Audio 6** sound/MIDI interface and a **grandMA2 onPC** light control system.